 PeakVisor app works all over the globe and our data team works non-stop on improving the data available in the app.
-There are two main categories of data which we import in the app: landscape models and geographic names data.
+There are several categories of data which we import in the app: landscape models, satellite imagery, and geographic names data.

 Over time after lots of experimenting and field tests, or better say alpine and hard rock tests, we have the following Digital Elevation Model datasets as a foundation.
 We constantly monitor improvements in existing data sources and availability of new datasets.